How to Convert RTMP to HLS for Live Video Streaming in 2025

 Here at Dacast, we use a stream packaging tool from Akamai for this process.

-Today, we’ll explore step by step how to convert RTMP to HLS for optimal live streaming, and go over the benefits of RTMP and HLS streaming protocols to enhance your viewers’ experience.
+Today, we explore RTMP and HLS streaming protocols and cover the step-by-step process of how to convert RTMP to HTTP live streaming for optimal live streaming.
+We also look at the benefits of RTMP to HLS conversion and the benefits of RTMP and HLS streaming protocols to enhance your viewers’ experience.

-Finally, we will examine how Dacast and other live video streaming platforms use these protocols.
+Lastly, we examine how Dacast and other live video streaming platforms use these protocols and how they can enhance your streaming quality.

 Are you ready to learn about RTMP and HLS?
 Let’s get started!